Honey Petal Plants

 Couldn't load pickup availability

-Sizes available: Landscape plug
+Sizes available: 2 quart

-Basics: zone 4-9, 15-24" x 30", part to full shade, moderately acid to neutral damp woodland soils, but drought resistant once established
+Basics: zone 4-9, 15-24" x 30", part to full shade, moderately acid to neutral damp woodland soils, but drought resistant once established.

 Common names: Marginal Wood Fern, Eastern Leather Wood Fern, Marginal Shield Fern, Eastern Wood Fern